ucsb-cs56-pconrad/cs56-selenium-java-demo/README.md

       <version>3.14.0</version>
     </dependency>

-If you want to use it with JUnit test, add the following dependency too
+If you want to use it with JUnit test, add the following dependency too (Optional but preferred)

     <dependency>
       <groupId>junit</groupId>